Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 * expires: Identifies the expiration time on or after which the secret data should not be retrieved.
 * not_before: Identifies the time after which the secret will be active.
 * enabled: Specifies whether the secret data can be retrieved.
-* created: Indicates when this version of the secret was created.(read-only)
+* created: Indicates when this version of the secret was created.
-* updated: Indicates when this version of the secret was updated.(read-only)
+* updated: Indicates when this version of the secret was updated.

 ### Secret Client:
 The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating,deleting, and listing secrets and its versions.
 An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a SecretClient, you can interact with the primary resource types in Key Vault.